ChingFanSheu/ggerp/README.md

-ggerp: Graphical exploration of ERP data with R
+ggerp: Visualization of Event-Related Brain Potentials with ggplot2
 -----------------------------------------------

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->